noisebridge/rfid-access-control/software/firmware/README.md

 ![LCD connector][lcd]

 The LCD typically has 14 or 16 connector pins.
+Connections from LCD to Atmega8
    - **LCD 1** _(GND)_ to **GND**
    - **LCD 2** _(+5V)_ to **5V**
    - **LCD 3** _(contrast)_ to **GND**